tylerbrazier/thief/README.md

 Web service for downloading youtube videos and songs.

+**Discontinued development/archived**
+because I found it easier to use youtube-dl directly (actually youtube-dlc since youtube-dl was taken down).

 ## Development
 First go to <https://console.cloud.google.com/>, create a project, enable youtube v3 api, and add an API key;